 This iD Tech alumna is a computer animation award winner and an indie video game designer!

-But it was Katherine’s creation for Project Yellow Light’s Don’t Text and Drive campaign that helped cement the idea that a career in animation is attainable.
-She won 1st place for her “Be a Friend” clip—a spot that depicted the dangers of texting and driving.
+But it was Katherine’s creation for Project Yellow Light’s Don’t Text and Drive campaign that solidified her status as a professional animator.
+She won first place for her “Be a Friend” clip—a spot that depicts the dangers of texting and driving.
 The Ad Council broadcasted Katherine’s work nationally as a public service announcement.
 Her PSA’s success helped her to become a Post Production Intern at Nickelodeon Animation Studios, where she gained even more valuable animation experience.

 She had also become closely involved with the USC Cinema School's Interactive Media Department.
-For the past few years, she was a part of the "Advanced Game Project," collaborating with students across a variety of departments to produce and demo video games for peers, faculty members, and gaming industry pros.
-A game she worked on as a Freshman was picked up for release on the Ouya and was also selected for IndieCade 2014.
+For the past few years, she was a part of the "Advanced Game Project," where she collaborated with students across a variety of departments to produce and demo video games for peers, faculty members, and gaming industry pros.
+A game she worked on as a freshman was picked up for release on the Ouya and was also selected for IndieCade 2014.

 Inspired by Katherine's Story?